 Another highlight of the Dacast platform is the Akamai CDN (content delivery network).
 This live streaming CDN is a global network of servers that delivers your content to viewers from a closer geographic location.
 Basically, it ensures that content delivery with minimal buffering and maximum speed.
 The Akamai CDN is one of the most highly regarded in the world.
 In total, it has a network of more than 200,000 servers to ensure a rapid and smooth delivery of content.

 Finally, Dacast offers in-house, comprehensive support from both the San Francicso and Paris offices.
 This means that users never encounter outsourced call centers.
 Phone support is available for Pro and Premium plans.
 Dacast call response time is generally a matter of just a few minutes.
 Finally, Dacast offers chat-based 24/7 support at all plan levels.

 Dacast offers three tiers of services billed annually.
 Unlike many other OVP, Dacast includes all features in all tiers of services.
-The Starter plan costs $19 per month.
-It offers 100 GB of bandwidth and 20 GB of storage with email support.
-The popular Pro plan starts at $125 per month.
-This package includes 2,000 GB (2 TB) of bandwidth, 200 GB of storage, and phone support.
-The Premium plan costs $289 per month.
-This plan offers 5,000 GB (5 TB) of bandwidth, 500 GB of storage, and phone support.
+The Starter plan costs $39 per month.
+It offers 100 GB of bandwidth and 50 GB of storage with email support.
+The popular Scale plan starts at $188 per month.
+This package includes 2,000 GB (2 TB) of bandwidth, 1 TB of storage, and phone support.

 Finally, Dacast offers a 30-day free trial (no credit card required) with most of the features included.